About Speaking Bipolar

 One of the therapists I saw once told me that, “Healthy individuals never think about suicide.”

-In the years since I have asked many “healthy” individuals about suicide.
-Almost everyone told me they had never considered suicide.
+In the years since, I have asked many “healthy” individuals about suicide.
+Almost everyone told me they had never considered the idea.
 Never.

 That information was eye opening and life changing.

 If you are thinking about suicide, something is wrong.
 Seriously wrong.
 Tell someone today and get the help you need.
 If the first person can’t help you, tell someone else.